 Homemade Gifts to Post This Christmas

-At a time when we are seeing less of the people we love, sending something you have actually made with your own actual hands is a very good way to connect and send out some love.
+Sending something you have actually made with your own actual hands is a very good way to connect with people you love.
 It will also make you feel smug, in a Blue Peter badge mixed with Martha Stewart kind of a way.
 And that’s how I want to feel 24/7.

 If you are nervous of sending food in the post don’t be.
 Wrapped up well, a cake will survive.
 I’ve sent countless loaves of banana bread as a hi, sorry, hope you feel better, congrats on the new baby, happy Christmas etc. Just wrap/tape/box well and remember to write fragile on it.